TheresaLui/SelfHelpContent_v2/articles/microsoft.network.privatelink-deflection/privatelink-issues-deleting.md

 # Issues when deleting a Private Link

 We’ve received multiple reports about the problem of not being able to delete a private link, and we’re still investigating.
 It may relate to a product known issue.
-Please submit a case with details (what kind of details can help) and request for assistance.
+Please submit a case with details and request for assistance.
 Thanks for your understanding.

 ## **Recommended Steps**